ArduPilot/ardupilot_wiki/dev/source/docs/apmcopter-adding-a-new-flight-mode.rst

     :target: ../_images/copter-architecture.png
     :width: 450px

 #.
-Pick a name for the new mode and add it to the bottom of the control_mode_t enum in `modes.h <https://github.com/ArduPilot/ardupilot/blob/master/ArduCopter/mode.h#L14>`__ just like "NEW_MODE" has been added below.
+Pick a name for the new mode and add it to the bottom of the control_mode_t enum in `mode.h <https://github.com/ArduPilot/ardupilot/blob/master/ArduCopter/mode.h#L14>`__ just like "NEW_MODE" has been added below.

    ::